Clustering Airbnb Reviews: Penalized Mixture of Latent Trait Models

 \subsection{Penalized MLTA Models via Non-Convex Penalties}

 A potential drawback of the MLTA for high-dimensional data is its large number of parameters.
-In particular, the model in \eqref{eq:2.1} involves $(G-1)+GM+G[MD- D(D-1)/2]$ free parameters, of which $G[MD- D(D-1)/2]$ are from $\bs w_{mg}$ for $m=1, \ldots,M$ and $g=1, \ldots G$.
+In particular, the model in \eqref{eq:2.1} involves $(G-1)+GM+G[MD- D(D-1)/2]$ free parameters, of which $G[MD- D(D-1)/2]$ are from $\vecw_{mg}$, for $m=1, \ldots,M$ and $g=1, \ldots G$.
 To reduce the number of free parameters, we propose a penalized log-likelihood of the form

 where $l(\bs \Theta)$ is the log-likelihood of \eqref{eq:2.1} and $C(\bs \Theta)$ is a penalty term.
-Similar to the LASSO penalty for regression \citep{tibshirani96}, we propose use of heavy-tailed and sparsity-inducing independent Laplace prior for each coefficient $\bs w_{mg}$.
-To account for uncertainty about the appropriate level of variable-specific regularization, each Laplace rate parameter $\lambda_{jg}$ is left unknown with a gamma hyperprior.
+Similar to the least absolute shrinkage and selection operator (LASSO) penalty for regression \citep{tibshirani96}, we propose use of a heavy-tailed and sparsity-inducing independent Laplace prior for each coefficient $\vecw_{mg}$.
+To account for uncertainty about the appropriate level of component-and-variable-specific regularization, each Laplace rate parameter $\lambda_{mg}$ is left unknown with a gamma hyperprior.
 Thus,